 Mexican Cuisine: A Background

-Chocolate was first drunk in Mexico as a beverage of nobles.
-The primary meat sources were pork and wild turkey.
+The primary sources of meat in pre-Columbian Mexico were pork and wild turkey.
 Dishes were typically, baked, roasted, boiled or stewed.
 Curiously, the indigenous population never developed the use of oils or fats as a cooking medium.
+Chocolate was first drunk in Mexico, unsweetened, as a beverage of nobles.

 Mexican Dining Habits

 Mexico is a large country with a variety of regional cooking traditions.
-Some of the basic variations are listed here.
+Some of the basic culinary regions are:

 The north of Mexico is hot, dry country.
 Cattle grazing is a primary occupation, and this shows itself in the popularity of beef.
-Carne seca, beef that was traditionally dried in the hot sun, is a typical dish.
-Frijoles borrachos are a popular accompaniment, as are chiles con queso.
+Carne seca, beef traditionally dried in the hot sun, is a typical dish.
+Frijoles borrachos are a popular side dish for meals, as are chiles con queso.
 The North is the one area of Mexico where flour tortillas can be found.

 The two great culinary centers near the Pacific coast are Guadalajara and Oaxaca.
 Guadalajara is known for its pozole.
 Oaxaca is a center of coffee production and the origin of cafe de la olla.

 Along the steamy Gulf Coast and in Veracruz, fish and seafood dishes, tropical fruits, coconuts and vegetables dominate.
-Escabeche and tamales steamed in banana leaves are common dishes.
-Tomatoes, bananas and mangoes are also much used.
+Escabeche and tamales steamed in banana leaves are common foods.
+Tomatoes, bananas and mangoes find there way into many dishes.

 This area of Mexico shows the heaviest Spanish influence due to the large settlement of Europeans in the Distrito Federal.
 Here you will find beef stews, salads of nopales (prickly pear pads), pork dishes and the famous mole Poblano.
-Pulque, a fermented agave beverage, has been drunk since ancient times.
+Pulque, a fermented agave beverage, has been drunk by Mexicans in this region since ancient times.